Eileen Mannion, BSc Hons, PGDipAc, MBAcC. 07773332553 or 01484 865886

 Traditional Chinese Medicine (TCM) views the menopause as a natural occurrence brought about by a deficiency of Yin.
 Throughout our life we expend Yin by work, stress, childbirth, grief, looking after others.
 Yin is cooling, calming and moistening so a deficiency of Yin can leave us with the symptoms we have described – hot flushes, night sweats (and day sweats,) poor sleep, anxiety, feeling out of balance.

 The main principal of treatment is to “nourish Yin.”
 This can be achieved with acupuncture, dietary advice and/or nutritional supplements.
+There are some great Products in the Shop, see below for the links.

 A recent study in Denmark concludes that “just a relatively short course of acupuncture treatment could significantly reduce some of the umpleasant symptoms of menopause.”
 Read more….